senzing-garage/knowledge-base/proposals/file-layout.md

 Currently, the project implementation conflicts with the following factors:

 1. **[Codebase](https://www.12factor.net/codebase).**
-   Multiple apps sharing the same code is a violation of twelve-factor.
+   "Multiple apps sharing the same code is a violation of twelve-factor."
    A customer creating projects would include the same Senzing code in multiple projects.
 1. **[Dependencies](https://www.12factor.net/dependencies).**
+   Twelve Factor promotes isolated dependencies that are explicitly declared.
    A customer project implicitly assumes the Senzing dependencies are subdirectories in the project folder.
-   Twelve Factor promotes isolated dependencies that are explicitly declared.
 1. **[Config](https://www.12factor.net/config).**
    Twelve Factor promotes storing configuration in environnment variables.
 1. **[Backing services](https://www.12factor.net/backing-services).**